Slow, shared days: enjoying an oxtail potjie around the fire pit

 · 2 tablespoons crushed garlic

-1. Wipe the oxtails dry with a paper towel.
+1. Dry-wipe the oxtail with paper towel.

 4. Remove bacon, add the oxtail to the pot and brown in the bacon fat.
 When each piece is browned all over, remove and drain on paper towels while keeping warm.